Partial permutation and alternating sign matrix polytopes: Abstract

 \section{Abstract}

 We define and study a new family of polytopes which are formed as convex hulls of partial alternating sign matrices.
-We use machinery developed in the study of sign matrix polytopes to determine the inequality descriptions, facet enumerations, and face lattices of these polytopes.
+We determine the inequality descriptions, number of facets, and face lattices of these polytopes.
 We also study partial permutohedra that we show arise naturally as projections of these polytopes.
-We directly prove vertex and facet enumerations and also characterize the face lattices of partial permutohedra in terms of chains in the Boolean lattice.
+We enumerate facets and also characterize the face lattices of partial permutohedra in terms of chains in the Boolean lattice.
+Finally, we have a result and a conjecture on the volume of partial permutohedra when one parameter is fixed to be two.